stk-kriging/qsi-paper-experiments/README.md

  * `algorithms/stk-contrib-qsi`: Matlab code for the proposed algorithm (QSI-SUR) and some competitors.
  * `algorithms/gramacylab-nasa/repo`: Python code for the ECL algorithm of (Cole et al, 2023).

-## Experiments and results reproduction
+## Reproducing the figures and experiments from the article

+### Saved data

-All the results used or displayed in the article and its supplementary materials (sequential/initial designs, estimated covariance parameters, graphs...) and the associated data are saved in the folder `data/`.
-The scripts located at the root of this project have the following utilities:
+All the results used or displayed in the article and its supplementary materials (sequential/initial designs, estimated covariance parameters, graphs...) and the associated data are saved in the `data` directory.

+### Demonstration script

-`DEMO_QSI.m` displays a demonstration of the QSI-SUR strategy on the synthetic function `f_1`, by generating a random initial design and displaying, every 3 steps, the points chosen by the sampling criterion.
+The script `scripts/DEMO_QSI.m` provides a demonstration of the QSI-SUR strategy on the synthetic function `f_1`, by generating a random initial design and displaying, every 3 steps, the points chosen by the sampling criterion.

+### How to reproduce the figures from saved data

+The figures displayed in the article can be reproduced, using the data stored in `data/`, by launching the scripts in `scripts/figures`:
+- `Figure_i.m` (with i = 1, 3, 6, 7) for the corresponding figure.
+- `Figures_convergence.m` for the figures 4, 5, 9 and the ones
+  displayed in the supplementary material, for a given function (by default, `f_1`).

+### How to reproduce the benchmark results from scratch

-Three scripts allow to reproduce (totally or partially) the experiments and the associated data:
+Three scripts, located in `scripts/benchmark`, allow to reproduce the experiments and the associated data:
 - `matlab_experiments.m` constructs sequential designs using the QSI-SUR, Joint-SUR, Ranjan, max. misclassification and random satrategies.
-- `ecl_experiments.m` constructs sequential designs using the ECL strategy.
+- `ecl_experiments.py` constructs sequential designs using the ECL strategy.
-- `results_computation.m` computes the stepwise proportion of misclassified points for all the competitor strategies `data/results`.
+- `results_computation.m` computes the proportion of misclassified points at each step for all the competitor strategies and saves the results in `data/results`.

 By default, these scripts produces results for 100 runs, without using parallel computing, for the synthethic test function `f_1`.
 The full reproduction of the experiments used in the paper can take a (very) long time, but this can be alleviate by reducing the number of runs, activating parallel computing, or modifying the configuration file of the considered test case (see next section).

 More details on the sub-functions involved in thoses scripts can be found in `algorithms/stk-contrib-qsi/README.md`.

-The figures displayed in the article can be reproduce, using the data stored in `data/`, by launching the scripts:
-- `Figure_i.m` (with i = 1, 3, 6, 7) for the corresponding figure.
-- `Figures_convergence.m` for the figures 4, 5, 9 and the ones displayed in the supplementary material, for a given function (by default, `f_1`).

 ## Test functions

 The test functions are named differently in the paper and in this project.
 The correspondance is as follows:
 - `f_1` = `branin_mod`.
 - `f_2` = `double_camel`.
 - `f_3` = `hart4`.
 - `Volcano` = `volcano`.

 Each test `function` (and associated QSI problem) is composed and described by several files:
-- `function.m` or `function.py`, the associated function either coded in matlab or python.
+- `function.m` or `function.py`, the associated function either coded
+  in matlab or python.
 - `function_s_trnsf.m`, the inverse mapping associated to the probability distribution on the uncertain inputs.
 - `function_struct.m`, describing the problem (threshold, critical region, input spaces...)
 - `function_config.m`, a configuration file for the different matlab-implemented strategies (number of steps, size of the integration grid, number of candidates points...).

 All the `function`-related files are located in `algorithms/stk-contrib-qsi/test_functions`, except for the base function of the Volcano case (`testcases/volcano`) and the python implementation of the functions (`testcases/python`).

 More details can be found in `algorithms/stk-contrib-qsi/README.md`.

 ## About ECL (Cole et al. 2023)

 In order to launch the ECL-related experiments, it is necessary to apply the patch

     algorithms/gramacylab-nasa/ecl.patch